operasoftware/toolkit/README.md

 ## Performance

-Lazy loading and multiple asynchronous operations can significantly impact the application responsiveness, therefore any component tree fragment (with all related modules) can be preloaded at any point in time.
+Lazy loading and multiple asynchronous operations can significantly impact the app's responsiveness, therefore any component tree fragment (with all related modules) can be preloaded at any point in time.
 This allows to synchronously render the particular element tree to get the best performance when needed.

-Preloading is very handy when user switches to a totally different view, which requires a different set of components and services.
+Preloading is very handy when a switch to a totally different view happens, what usually requires a different set of components and services.
 There only is a single expensive operation and after that all updates triggered by user actions are optimised and as performant as possible.

-Both Virtual DOM and the renderer perform several optimisations to minimise the number of reflows and repaints.
-Components are not re-rendered if they receive the same properties and child nodes as in the previous cycle.
-DOM is not modified if only event listeners change on the components.
+Both virtual DOM and the renderer perform several optimisations to minimise the number of reflows and repaints.
+Components are not re-rendered if they receive exactly the same properties and child nodes as in the previous cycle.
+DOM is not modified if the structure and attributes remain the same and only event listeners change on the components.
 Preloaded components and all the descendants update synchronously in a single stack frame.

-## Module types
+## Modules

-There are a few main types of modules:
+Apps needs to read and write data, render the user interface and process the commands representing user actions and data changes.
+There are three main module types needed to develop a fully fledged app:

 **Components** - represent UI fragments, define what is rendered in the DOM
 ```js